Creative Ways To Organize Your Child’s Closet

 With so many small items stored in your child’s closet, installing a chest of drawers or shelving unit will help immensely.
 Fold neatly all sweaters and and everyday tees.
 Pack the items in the drawer vertically so you can see each item from the top of the drawer.
 This will help you pull out exactly what you want without disturbing your pile.
 Create a label for each drawer so your child knows what’s inside.

 A shelving unit makes a great storage solution for shoes.
 You can line your child’s shoes along each shelf with the most often worn pairs towards the middle so they are easiest to grab.
 Baskets can be used to store more utilitarian shoes and socks such as flip flops, ballet shoes or sports gear.
+You can buy the top plastbokser from hhl to organize the bigger items even faster.
 One creative way to store shoes or folded items is to place a ladder in the closet.
 The steps of the ladder can be used as a rack and create a whimsical and functional display.

 Using a curtain instead of a door for your closet will allow your child to move freely in and out, learning how to put away his or her own clothing and clean up.
 Large doors can be damaged as your child flings them open and closed.
 Sliding doors are dangerous for children because they can run off the track and injure your child.
 Choose a fabric that matches your child’s room decor and let your child move freely into the closet, learning to dress themselves and making life easier for you.